 Disclaimer: Some of the information in these documents may be outdated because of recent amendments to the Student Records Regulations.
 The Department is currently working on updating these documents.
 Please see the amended regulations for the current language.

-Four sections of the Massachusetts General Laws deal specifically with public school student records.
-They read as follows:
+Several sections of the Massachusetts General Laws deal specifically with public school student records, including:

-The federal Family Educational Rights and Privacy Act (FERPA, sometimes called the "Buckley Amendment") applies to schools that receive federal education funds.
-FERPA requires schools to protect the privacy of student records, and gives parents and students rights including inspection and review of student records.
+The Massachusetts regulations are consistent with federal law, including the Family Educational Rights and Privacy Act (FERPA), which protects the privacy of students' education records.
+FERPA applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
+FERPA requires schools to protect the privacy of student records and gives parents and students rights including inspection and review of student records.
 The FERPA statute is found at 20 U.S.C. sec.
 1232g.
 The FERPA regulations are found at 34 CFR Part 99.
-The Massachusetts Student Record Regulations are consistent with the FERPA statute and regulations.
+Detailed information on FERPA is posted on the U.S. Department of Education's FERPA website.